 Seaweed as a soil amendment for young plants is best applied as a dilution of compost tea.
 This is drained out of compost bins or is simply the byproduct of soaking the seaweed for a few days.

-To make compost tea from composting seaweed, place a big handful in a bucket of water and soak for 3 weeks on up to a year.
+To make compost tea from composting seaweed, place a big handful in a bucket of water and soak for three weeks or up to a year.
 Cover with a loose lid.
 To make larger batches, you may also put seaweed in a net or other porous bag inside of a barrel of water.
 The seaweed may be reused time after time by infusing in fresh water.
 There may be a significant odor from the composting seaweed, so you may want to place the barrel downwind from the house.

-Using seaweed for compost tea may also be accomplished by using an aerator or adding Microbial Inoculants to stimulate microbial activity and create an even more beneficial (less odiferous) brew.
+Using seaweed for compost tea may also be accomplished by using an aerator or adding microbial inoculants to stimulate microbial activity and create an even more beneficial (less odiferous) brew.
 Both items may be found at garden centers, online or at pet shops that sell fish tank equipment.
 The resulting liquid seaweed fertilizer may be diluted with water and then foliar fed to plants or added around plant roots.
 This will not only feed but neutralize pests, viruses and fungal issues.

 Seaweed as a Soil Amendment